-The founders started Octopus Energy with the objective of doing energy better.
+The founders started Octopus Energy to do energy better.
 Consumers had for too long had a limited choice of tariffs from well-established suppliers.
 Octopus wanted to change that.

 They aim to offer “Great value for the long term” and make everything as simple as possible for their customers.

 To boost Octopus Energy’s green credentials, they are the UK’s largest investor in solar farms.
 They have also made heavy investments in wind farms and anaerobic digestors.
 Not all the energy they supply comes from their own sources, but 100% of the electricity they supply is from a renewable source.
 In addition, they offer carbon offsetting for their gas tariffs.